-National Tell a Story Day is observed in the United States each year on April 27th.
-People of all ages are encouraged to share all kinds of stories on National Tell a Story Day.
-Whether it’s read from a book, one from your imagination or an actual story from a childhood memory, April 27th is the day to gather friends and family and share those stories.
+National Tell a Story Day on April 27th each year in the United States encourages people of all ages to share all kinds of stories.
+Whether it’s read from a book, one from your imagination, or an actual story from a childhood memory, the day supports gathering with friends and family to share those stories.

 Educators, visit the National Day Calendar® Classroom for lessons designed around National Tell a Story Day.

 National Day Calendar continues researching the origins of this storytelling day.